 My Sweet Seniorita

-Somewhere in the process of growing up in circumstances that required constant adaptation, constant resilience, and constant reinvention, I lost track of what I originally wanted.
+Somewhere along the way, growing up in circumstances that required constant adaptation, resilience, and reinvention, I lost track of what I originally wanted.
 Or maybe I decided those wants were dangerous.
 Distracting.
-Luxuries I could not afford when survival required all my attention.
+Luxuries that felt impossible to hold onto when survival required all my attention.

-Brown and Vaughan (2009) write about how childhood play deprivation creates deficits that persist into adulthood.
-But I was not play-deprived as a child.
+Brown and Vaughan (2009) argue that childhood play deprivation creates deficits that persist into adulthood.
+But I had play as a child.
 I played.
 I had imagination.
 I had dreams.
-I had that glorious, unselfconscious absorption in make-believe, adventure, and creating worlds that did not have to answer to adult logic.
+I had that glorious, unselfconscious absorption in make-believe, adventure, and creating worlds that answered to imagination alone.

 But somewhere between childhood and adulthood, I put all of that away.
-And the worst part is, I do not remember the moment I decided to stop.
-It was not dramatic.
-Not a conscious choice.
+And the strangest part is that the moment I decided to stop has vanished from memory.
+It happened quietly, without drama.
 Just a gradual fading.
 A slow erasure.
-Until one day I looked around and realized I could not remember the last time I wanted something just because I wanted it, not because it served some strategic purpose or met some external expectation.
+Until one day I looked around and realised every want had become attached to a strategic purpose or an external expectation.

 Randy kept his dreams.
 I lost mine.
-And sitting here at sixty, watching sea lions play, I am trying to understand: how do you find what you have lost when you cannot remember exactly what it was?
+And sitting here at sixty, watching sea lions play, I am trying to understand: how do you find what you have lost when the memory itself has faded?

 The Dream I Do Remember